Rouben Mamoulian: Stage career

 Mamoulian began his Broadway director career with a production of DuBose Heyward's Porgy, which opened on October 10, 1927.
-He directed Wings Over Europe from late 1928 to 1929.
+He also directed Wings Over Europe from late 1928 to 1929.
 He directed the revival of Porgy in 1929 along with George Gershwin's operatic treatment Porgy and Bess, which opened on October 10, 1935.
 Mamoulian was also the first to stage such notable Broadway works as Oklahoma!
 (1943), Carousel (1945), and Lost in the Stars (1949).

 Film career

-He directed his first feature film in 1929, Applause, which was one of the early sound films.
-It was a landmark film owing to Mamoulian's innovative use of camera movement and sound, and these qualities were carried to his other films released in the 1930s.
-Dr. Jekyll and Mr. Hyde (1931) is regularly considered the best version of Robert Louis Stevenson's tale; Queen Christina (1933) was the last film Greta Garbo made with John Gilbert; both benefit from being made before the "Hays Code" came into full force.
+Mamoulian directed Applause, his first feature film in 1929, which was one of the early efforts in "talkies".
+It was a landmark film owing to Mamoulian's innovative use of camera movement and sound.

+His talents as a director were carried to his other films released in the 1930s.
+Dr. Jekyll and Mr. Hyde (1931) is widely considered the best version of Robert Louis Stevenson's tale.
+Queen Christina (1933) was the last film Greta Garbo made with John Gilbert; both benefit from being made before the Hays Code came into full force.
 The musical film Love Me Tonight was released in 1932.

-He directed the first three-strip Technicolor film Becky Sharp (1935), based on Thackeray's Vanity Fair, as well as the 1937 musical High, Wide, and Handsome.
+He directed the first three-strip Technicolor film Becky Sharp (1935), based on Thackeray's Vanity Fair as well as the 1937 musical High, Wide and Handsome.
 His next two films earned him wide admiration, The Mark of Zorro (1940) and Blood and Sand (1941), both remakes of silent films.

 Blood and Sand, about bullfighting, was filmed in Technicolor, and used color schemes based on the work of Spanish artists such as Diego Velázquez and El Greco.
 His foray into screwball comedy in 1942 was a success with Rings on Her Fingers starring Henry Fonda and Gene Tierney.

 Mamoulian's last completed musical film was Metro-Goldwyn-Mayer's 1957 film version of the Cole Porter musical Silk Stockings.
 This was one of Porter's less successful stage musicals and was based on the 1939 Ninotchka.
 The film Silk Stockings starred Fred Astaire and Cyd Charisse, with Janis Paige and Peter Lorre in supporting roles.